RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Comparison to other cluster catalogs

 The majority of these systems ($\sim90$\%) are matches to RASS based surveys.
-Further, we find 79 matches to 2RXS that do not make the MARDELS selection thresholds.
+Further, we find 79 matches to 2RXS that do not make the RASS-MCMF selection thresholds.
 Of those, 27 (33\%) are matched to the NEP survey \citep{Henry_2006}.
-Visual inspection of these suggest that the majority of these matches are not clusters, while two have an \fcont\ close to the selection threshold.
+Visual inspection of these suggest that the majority ($\sim67\%$) of these matches are not clusters, while two have an \fcont\ close to the selection threshold.
+A list of NEP sources likely misclassified as clusters is provided in Appendix~\ref{app:NEPmisc}.
+This further stands in strong contrast the matches to the SGP survey \citep{Cruddace_2002}, for which we confirm 48 out of 49 clusters or the BCS sample \citep{Ebeling1998} for which confirm all matches.
 From the remaining matches, 41 are RASS based with 37 of those coming from the REFLEX or NORAS surveys, which share flux limit and source identification methods.
 Visual inspection of these sources using optical and auxiliary X-ray data indicate that $\sim 1/3$ of those matches are either point sources or strongly dominated by point sources.
 Those sources typically lie at the high luminosity and redshift regime of the non-confirmed systems, where the optical cleaning in our catalog should have a smaller impact on the completeness.
 Where we do expect our selection methods to lead to the loss of real systems is predominantly at low redshifts and masses.
 Here the LS photometry and red sequence techniques hit their limit with respect to galaxy size and contrast to non-collapsed structures.
 This is reflected in the fact that 30\% of the missed systems are groups at $z<0.02$.
 The median of all unconfirmed systems is $z=0.055$.
 In total we find four clusters, where visual inspection, cluster redshift and X-ray luminosity would lead us to expect them to be detected in our sample.
 Two of them fall into the patchy region where only $gi$-band data are available.
 A third case is RXC~J0105.0+0201 (z=0.197), which lies projected behind the nearby (z=0.006) galaxy IC1613.
 It is likely in this case that the $>15$ arcmin size of the galaxy resulted in over-subtraction of the background in the Legacy Survey DR10 images and may also have impacted photometric calibration at the location.